 This workshop is for teens who want to learn the latest skills and techniques in horror filmmaking from accomplished filmmakers and working professionals.
-The workshop is intense and offers hands-on opportunities to shoot, secure scary sound, and create bone chilling lighting, and apply gory make-up all while foraging for props and sets.
+The workshop is intense and offers hands-on opportunities to shoot, secure scary sound, create bone chilling lighting, and apply gory make-up, all while foraging for props and sets.
 Through the classic medium of the horror flick, learn to design shots, plan action, light scenes and direct a crew and direct actors and make something that will have people gasping and covering their eyes in fright.

 With the help of professional editors students create and finish a horror short over the two-week session.
 Students receive a DVD of their project and leave with an understanding of the filmmaking process and a sense of their individual talents and path they are most suited for.

 About the Young Artists Program: Young Artists’ days are comprised of both classroom and field/location work: lectures and critique, demonstrations, shooting, editing, writing, computer workflow and/or darkroom work, depending on the workshop.
 All instructors are talented industry professionals as well as experienced educators, and each works with a teaching assistant, providing additional support for their class.
 The students are busy all day and into the mid-evening hours, attending presentations from visiting master faculty.